Just Before Nightfall: Reception

 Just Before Nightfall met with positive reviews by contemporary American critics.
 In his 1976 review for the Chicago Sun-Times, Roger Ebert called the film "one of Chabrol's best films on his favorite theme", whose "last half-hour provides a series of moral reverses that leaves us, too, puzzled about what's right and what's wrong".
 Jacoba Atlas of the Los Angeles Free Press titled Chabrol "a master at showing the macabre murkiness that lies just below the surface of ordinary lives", who, with this film, has made "the definitive statement about the nightmare quality of the cowardly conscience of us all".
 David Pirie, writing for the British Time Out magazine, thought equally positive of the film, which he saw as a "tortuous, entertaining study of murder and the expiation of guilt" with "meticulous" direction, acting and script.
 While Vincent Canby of The New York Times objected that the film "eventually becomes too schematic", he acknowledged that "the scheme has so many ambiguous twists and turns that the film continues to provoke the memory long after one has left the theater", resulting in "a comedy of a high, intelligent and dark order".
-"On the scale of recent Chabrol films, Juste Avant La Nuit is somewhere below La Femme Infidele and Le Boucher but above La Rupture."
+"On the scale of recent Chabrol films, Juste Avant La Nuit is somewhere below La Femme Infidèle and Le Boucher but above La Rupture."